 The County already has more than 5,000 eligible vendors in Hillsborough and elsewhere in Florida.
 But it wants more - especially roofers, and electricians, masons, plumbers, pavers and drywall installers.
 The larger the list, the greater the chance taxpayers will get an even better deal.

 The first step for businesses is to register with the County through the supplier portal.

 Here are seven things to know about doing business with the County:

 - Hillsborough County Procurement Services offers vendor training every second Tuesday of the month.
-During the 90 minute session, business representatives learn how to register and use the iSupplier Portal to sell goods and services to the County.
+During the two hour session, business representatives learn how to register and use the iSupplier Portal to sell goods and services to the County.

 - Isupplier is a valuable tool for businesses because the program is used to email bid opportunities, download the proper documents, and submit bids.
 In addition, vendors and suppliers track receipts, invoices and payments on iSupplier.

 - When it comes to selecting the commodity codes in the system, businesses shouldn't limit themselves.
 The codes are critical in the process.
 For instance, if you're in the roofing business, think about all the items required for that work - such as shingles - and make sure you include any separate codes that are applicable.

 - While the County doesn't have a local-preference ordinance, the Hillsborough County Disadvantaged Minority/Disadvantaged Women (DM/DWBE) and Small Business Enterprise (SBE) Encouragement Programs are designed to provide special opportunities to small businesses, and businesses owned by minorities and women within County procurements.

 - Capital construction projects valued at less than $500,000 may be set aside for bidding by SBE-qualifying firms, and various consulting service contracts also may be set aside for registered SBEs, to name a couple of benefits of the program.